 - 1. All interns are employees of the Western Interstate Commission for Higher Education (WICHE) and must abide by current onboarding requirements; specifically, employment eligibility verification which documents one's ability to work in the U.S. - 2.
 All interns are required to purchase liability insurance through the APA Trust here; interns will be reimbursed. - 3.
-In addition to WICHE requirements, each Hawaii state agency has credentialing requirements for matched interns.
-You will be contacted by the Human Resources department of each state agency to complete necessary steps for credentialing within the setting: - a.
-Department of Corrections and Rehabilitation (for interns matched at Oahu/Maui Community Correctional Facility): - i.
-Matched interns must provide consent for a Criminal Background Check that includes a search of the Hawaii Criminal Justice Data Center and the National Crime Information Center. - ii.
-The Department of Corrections and Rehabilitation Human Resources Department determines on a caseby-case basis if a particular record should prevent someone from completing their internship within this setting.
-However, general exclusionary criteria include: - 1.
-Convicted felons must be in the community for 5 years during which time they must be completely arrest free.
-They also need to be off all supervision for 2 years. - 2.
-Convicted misdemeanants must be in the community for 2 years during which time they must be completely arrest free and off all supervision for 2 years. - 3.
-Persons with pending criminal charges will not be considered. - 4.
-Persons on probation or parole are not eligible. - 5.
-Persons convicted of a sex crime will require special review and approval - iii.
-Persons found not guilty by reason of insanity or mental defect will require special review and approval. - iv.
-Persons with substance abuse histories/problems should be with the referring organization for 1 year as well as clean and sober for at least 1 continuous year, 2 years are suggested. - v.
-Anyone who fails to fully disclose their criminal history, falsifies, or withholds information on the Consent for Criminal Background Check will be rejected. - vi.
-Exceptions to these require approvals from the affected wardens, division administrators, and Deputy Director of Corrections. - b.
-Department of Health (for interns matched at Hawaii Youth Correctional Facility, Hawaii Family Guidance Center): - i.
+In addition to WICHE requirements, each Hawai'i state agency has credentialing requirements for matched interns.
+You will be contacted by the Human Resources department of each state agency to complete necessary steps for credentialing within the setting:

+a.
+Department of Health (for interns matched at AMHD and CAMHD Hawai'i Youth Correctional Facility, Hawai'i Family Guidance Center):

+- i.
 Matched interns must be fingerprinted and given consent for the completion of a Criminal Background check, a National Sex Offender Registry check, and a Child Abuse and Neglect Central Registry check. - ii.
 The Department of Health Human Resources Department determines on a case-by-case basis if a particular record should prevent someone from completing their internship within this setting.
 However, general exclusionary criteria include: - 1.
 Previous conviction of a felony - 2.
-Registered sex offender c.
-Department of Education (for interns matched at Windward, Kauai, KKP and Hawaii School Districts) Screening includes:
+Registered sex offender b.
+Department of Education (for interns matched at Windward, Kaua'i, East and West Hawai'i School Districts) Screening includes:

 - i.
-Fingerprinting via the Hawaii Criminal Justice Data Center (HCJDC) and the Federal Bureau of Investigation (FBI) for the purposes of accessing and reviewing state and national criminal history records pertaining to the matched interns.
+Fingerprinting via the Hawai'i Criminal Justice Data Center (HCJDC) and the Federal Bureau of Investigation (FBI) for the purposes of accessing and reviewing state and national criminal history records pertaining to the matched interns.

 - ii.
 Background check.
 Exclusionary criteria include a history, or background involving:

 - 1. Violence

 - 2. Alcohol or Drug Abuse

 - 3. Sex Offense

 - 4. Offense involving children

 - 5. Other circumstances which indicate the individual being screened may pose a risk to the health, safety, and/or well-being of children.

 - iii.
 You will need two forms of ID for the background clearance

 - 1. Driver's license

 - 2. Social Security Card